ahmedaltaai/ahmedaltaai/README.md

 ## About me

 - 🌱 I’m currently learning JavaScript & Vue.js
-- 🥅 2020 Goals: aquire an advanced knowledge of JavaScript & Vue.js
+- 🥅 2020 Goals: acquire an advanced knowledge of JavaScript & Vue.js

 ### Connect with me: